Entanglement redistribution of hyperon-antihyperon pair via sequential decay: Introduction

 \section{Introduction}

 The fundamental distinction between quantum and classical correlations remains a cornerstone of quantum mechanics~\cite{Aspect:1981zz,Horodecki:1996nc,Horodecki:2009zz}.
 Quantum correlations, an essential concept for understanding quantum information processing~\cite{Modi:2012baj}, has been successfully applied to frontiers in optical lattices~\cite{Melikhov:1993mv,Bloch:2008zzb}, trapped ions~\cite{Blatt:2012chk, Leibfried:2003zz}, superconducting qubits~\cite{Devoret:2004srl, Clarke:2008ufm}, where high-fidelity entanglement generation and manipulation are now routine.
 In recent years, high-energy physics has emerged as a compelling arena for probing quantum correlations in relativistic regimes.
 Notably, spin entanglement in top-quark pairs has been experimentally investigated at Large Hadron Collider~\cite{ATLAS:2023fsd}.
-Beyond top quarks, entanglement have been theoretically explored in a variety of collider processes involving leptons~\cite{Ehataht:2023zzt}, massive gauge bosons~\cite{Aguilar-Saavedra:2022wam}, hyperons~\cite{Wu:2024asu,Wu:2024mtj,Wu:2024asu,Hong:2025drg,Jaloum:2025bkx,Wu:2025dds,Pei:2026rlh,Pei:2025ito,Fabbrichesi:2024rec,Pei:2025yvr} and different quark flavors~\cite{Cheng:2025cuv,Afik:2025grr}.
-Much attention is paid to the hyperon–antihyperon system in charmonium decays, where hyperon decay serves as a self polarimeter~\cite{Tornqvist:1980af,Qian:2020ini,Khan:2020seu}, leading to the claim of a clean probe of quantum entanglement from BESIII collaboration \cite{BESIII:2025vsr}.
+Beyond top quarks, entanglement have been theoretically explored in a variety of collider processes involving leptons~\cite{Ehataht:2023zzt,Ma:2023yvd,LoChiatto:2024dmx}, massive gauge bosons~\cite{Aguilar-Saavedra:2022wam}, hyperons~\cite{Hao:2009kj,Wu:2024asu,Wu:2024mtj,Wu:2024asu,Hong:2025drg,Jaloum:2025bkx,Wu:2025dds,Pei:2026rlh,Pei:2025ito,Fabbrichesi:2024rec,Pei:2025yvr,Li:2008dk} and different quark flavors~\cite{Cheng:2025cuv,Afik:2025grr,Fucilla:2025kit,Zhang:2025ean}.
+Much attention is paid to the hyperon–antihyperon system in charmonium decays, where hyperon decay serves as a self polarimeter~\cite{Tornqvist:1980af,Qian:2020ini,Shi:2019kjf,Khan:2020seu}, enabling the reconstruction of spin correlations from the decay products.
+Capitalizing on this advantage, the BESIII collaboration recently reported a clean probe of quantum entanglement~\cite{BESIII:2025vsr}.